enchant97/web-portal/docs/users/install.md

 ```

 ### Example Compose File
-This is an example config (using SQLite) which you can copy, as long as `SECRET_KEY` value is changed for security.
+This is an example config using SQLite (the default) which you can copy, as long as `SECRET_KEY` value is changed for security.

 > Config values explained in "Configuration" section